 There are 47 sub-tests in the FTCE - 42 tests are based on individual subject areas, 4 tests are based on General Knowledge and 1 test is based on Professional Education.
 For each of these 47 sub-tests, there is a specified time limit and a minimum percentage required for passing the test.
 In most of these cases, the minimum percentage required ranges from 60% to 70%.
 Thus, in order to complete the test successfully, you need to achieve the minimum scores needed.

 The minmum passing scale scores is 200; however, on your score report only a 'PASS' or a 'NO PASS' status is provided.
 Thus, if you have scored above 200, you will just see the 'PASS' status.

 The scaled scare is determined by taking into account the raw score and the percentage of correct responses in you sub-test.

 How to Understand your Scores

-Your FTCE scores will be available on a score report.
+Your scores will be available on a score report.
 You will be able to see your passing status and other performance-based information for each test that you have taken on this score report.
-For each sub-test of the FTCE, there is a minimum percentage of questions that you need to attempt correctly.
+For each sub-test, there is a minimum percentage of questions that you need to attempt correctly.
 For example, to pass the sub-test in Spanish for grades K to 12, you need to mark at least 70% of the questions correctly.
 Similarly, in order to pass the Reading sub-test, you are required to solve at least 64% of the questions correctly.

 Score Report Dates

-There are two types of score reports dates for the reporting of official FTCE scores.
+There are two types of score reports dates for the reporting of the official scores.
 These are as follows: